Zenologia/ZMenus-Documentation/README.md

 ## Installation

-1. Install **PlaceholderAPI** if it is not already present.
-ZMenus depends on it and will not start without it.
+1. Install **PlaceholderAPI** and **PacketEvents** if they are not already present.
+ZMenus depends on both and will not start without them.
 2. Drop `ZMenus.jar` into your server's `plugins/` folder.
 3. Start the server once so the plugin can generate its files:
    - `config.yml`